boostorg/interprocess/README.md

 * Message queues.

 Also offers higher-level interprocess mechanisms to dynamically allocate portions of a shared memory or a memory mapped file.
-Using these mechanisms, it  offers useful tools to construct C++ objects, including STL-like containers, in shared memory and memory mapped files
+Using these mechanisms, it offers useful tools to construct C++ objects, including STL-like containers, in shared memory and memory mapped files.

 ### License